-Cyber liability: Computers and websites that hold confidential client information can be hacked and stolen.
+Computers and websites that hold confidential client information can be hacked and stolen.

-Crime liability: Employee dishonesty can come in many forms - social security numbers, credit card information, trade secrets, and other confidential information can be stolen.
+Employee dishonesty can come in many forms - social security numbers, credit card information, trade secrets, and other confidential information can be stolen.
 Wise brokers take the time to do background checks before hiring and permitting any employee to work with personal identifying information or visit any client's premises.

-Your clients count on your advice.
+Your clients rely on your advice.

-Professional liability: We know that you work with your client's best interests at heart.
+We know that you work with your client's best interests at heart.
 The following are some of the biggest red flags of predatory lending practices.
 Make sure that your employees understand that these will not be tolerated.